 Based on your exam and symptoms, your doctors determine the best combination of treatments to help you get relief.
 Conservative care for mild to moderate neuromas includes padding, orthotic devices, and shoe modifications.
 You may also need to modify your activities or use ice and nonsteroidal anti-inflammatories when the pain is bothering you.

 If these noninvasive treatments aren’t enough to give you relief, your doctors may recommend injections of cortisone, local anesthetics, or other medications to reduce your discomfort.
-For cases that don’t resolve with conservative methods, Dr. Cook and Dr. Nay offer surgical treatment.
+For cases that don’t resolve with conservative methods, Dr. Cook offers surgical treatment.

-Get relief from neuroma pain with help from Drs.
-Cook and Nay at San Juan Foot and Ankle Center.
+Get relief from neuroma pain with help from Dr. Cook at San Juan Foot and Ankle Center.
 Call or book an appointment online now to get back on your feet.